drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 <ul>
  <i>
-For next level designs and a preview of our study on linearity and reproducibility in CCDs see our new repo at [TCD1304 with linear response and 16bit ADC](https://github.com/drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC).
+For next level designs and a preview of our study on linearity and reproducibility in CCDs see our new repo at <a href=https://github.com/drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC>TCD1304 with linear response and 16bit ADC</a>.
 We suggest perusing both this and the new repo and selecting the implementation that best serves your needs.
 Feel free to contact me with questions.
  </i>
 </ul>